irohalab/Deneb-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

 ## Dark Theme Support
+You should set your background color as `#1b1c1d` just the same color as semantic ui

 All components support dark theme, for directive you need to implement your dark theme yourself.
 This UIModule provides a DarkThemeService to change theme or subscribe to theme change.
 If you import the modules individually, you need to import the service to module providers manually: